liferay-labs/pulpo-docs/src/pages/docs/datasources/index.md

 * *dateCreated*
 * *dateModified*
 * *identifier*
+* *lastConfigChange* - contains information about the configuration associated to this Data Source.
+  * transactionId - identifies the latest configuration operation
+  * status - the status of the latest configuration operation.
+Possible values are:
+    * `SENT` - the configuration has been sent by the Data Source, but no confirmation has been received
+    * `OK_RECEIVED` - the configuration has been sent by the Data Source, and a confirmation that been received with no errors.
+    * `ERROR_RECEIVED` - the configuration has been sent by the Data Source, and a confirmation that been received with errors.
+    Your administrator can use the transactionId to track the error on the log files.
 * *name*
 * *provider*
   * type - See the [DataSource Provider](#provider) section for more details